klausendias/InstallJava/README.md

 ```
 ## How it works

-First of all, after entering the command noted above into your terminal.
-YOU ARE DONE!
+After entering the command noted above into your terminal.
+You are already done.

 Lets talk about how the script installs Java 8: